mahaliahr/research-notes/src/site/notes/published/focus-on-process.md

 dg-publish: true
 permalink: /published/focus-on-process/
 noteIcon: ''
-title: >-
-  Now that we are in a time where generative AI can produce 'results' with 'ease'.
-The **process** of what we do becomes much more important.
 visibility: public
 description: >-
   Now that we are in a time where generative AI can produce 'results' with